-5.7 P M Recovery from unusual attitudes (this one depends on the quality of the SKILL TEST OR AIRSHIP CATEGORY PRACTICAL TRAINING PROFICIENCY CHECK Instructor's Checked initials Examiner's when initials when Manoeuvres/procedures training test completed OTD FTD FFS FFS As completed SECTION 6 - Additional authorisation on a type rating for instrument approaches down to a decision height of less than 60 m (200 ft) (CAT II/III) Additional authorisation on a type rating for instrument approaches down to adecision height of less than 60 m (200 ft) (CAT II/III).
+CAR - FCL Civil Aviation Reg gulatio n Fligh it Crew Licen sing R ev: 02 .7 Recovery from unusual attitudes (this one depends on the quality of the FFS) P > > > M AIRSHIP CATEGORY PRAC TICAL TR AINING SKILL TE PROF CHEC ICIENCY Manoeuvres/procedures Instructor's initials when Checked in Examiner's initials when OTD FTD FFS As training completed FFS As test complete ON 6 - Additional authorisation on a type ration (CAT II/III) ting for in strument a approaches down to a decision h neight of le ess than 60 m 5 Additional authorisation on a type rating for instrument approaches down to adecision height of less than 60 m (200 ft) (CAT II/III).
 The following manoeuvres and procedures are the minimum training requirements to permit instrument approaches down to a DH of less than 60 m (200 ft).
 During the following instrument approaches and missed approach procedures, all airship equipment required for the type certification of instrument approaches down toa DH of less than 60 m (200 ft) shall be used.
-Rejected take-off at minimum authorised P M 6.1 6.2 ILS approaches: M in simulated instrument flight conditions down to the applicable DH, using flight guidance system.
-SOPs of coordination shall be observed.
-6.3 Go-around M After approaches as indicated in 6.2 on reaching DH.
+5.1 Rejected take-off at minimum authorised RVR P > M 5.2 ILS approaches: in simulated instrument flight conditions down to the applicable DH, using flight guidance system.
+SOPs of crew coordination shall be observed.
+P > M 5.3 Go-around After approaches as indicated in 6.2 on reaching DH.
 The training shall also include a go- around due to (simulated) insufficientRVR, wind shear, aircraft deviation in excess of approach limits for a successful approach, ground/airborne equipment failure prior to reaching DH and, go-around with simulated airborne equipment failure.
-6.4 Landing(s): M with visual reference established at DH following an instrument approach.
-Depending on the specific flight guidance system, an automatic landing shall be performed SECTION 7 - Optional equipment P Use of optional equipment
+P > M

+Landing(s):